 - 1. Electric projects (grade 3-7).
 Entries to include electromagnets, motors, buzzers, and direct current circuit boards.. - Kit Lamps (Kit Construction) (all grades).
 Electrical wiring and connections, light source, and suitability as a reading lamp will be judged.
 Lamps can be floor, desk, or wall models - 3.
 Original Lamps (all ages) Originality, workmanship, electrical wiring and connections light source, and suitability as a reading lamp will be judged.
-Lamps can be floor, desk, or wall models (no kits). - Rewired Lamp (all grades) Workmanship, craftsmanship and electrical wiring and connections will be judged.
-The lamp will not be judged as a reading lamp. - Electric and Electronic Circuits (grades 3-7).
+Lamps can be floor, desk, or wall models (no kits). - Educational Poster on careers in the electrical field (all grades) - Posters must be 14" x 22 - Electric and Electronic Circuits (grades 3-7).
 The exhibit should be mounted on a board and clearly show all circuits.
 The exhibit should be operational and demonstrate a useful principle or be functional.
 The exhibit should include an explanation of the principal being demonstrated. - 6.
 Electric and Electronic Circuits (grades 8-12) The exhibit should be mounted on a board and clearly show all circuits.
 The exhibit should be operational and demonstrate a useful principle or be functional.
 The exhibit should include an explanation of the principal being demonstrated. - 7.
 Exhibit (grades 8-12).
 Exhibit demonstrating skill or knowledge such as wire sizing; proper wiring of an electrical cord plug, wall outlet, wall switch, 3 way switch, etc. The exhibit should include an explanation of the principal being demonstrated. - 8.
 Exhibit (grades 8-12).
-Exhibit of a wiring diagram for a home, other building, or electric supply system for a community. - Electric Concepts Poster (grades 3-7) Poster (14" x 22") Exhibit showing a basic electric concept or explaining the proper use of electricity in modern life. - 10.
-Electronics/Lighting Selection Poster (grades 8-12).
+Exhibit of a wiring diagram for a home, other building, or electric supply system for a community. - Electric Concepts Poster (grades 3-7) Poster (14" x 22") Exhibit showing a basic electric concept or explaining the proper use of electricity in modern life. - Electronics/Lighting Selection Poster (grades 8-12).
 Poster (14" x 22").
 Exhibit is on information that consumers might use in making a selection of any electronic devices such as computers, games, telephones, or other electronic device.